nabeelvalley/SalaahTimesApp/README.md

 [ ] Configure build and deploy pipeline

+[ ] Use Redux to manage global state

 [ ] Refactor to an **actual** db (or at least provide a plugin that can be modified easily at a later stage)

 [ ] Consider using a custom theme